Chalarangelo/30-seconds-of-code/snippets/createEventHub.md

 const hub = createEventHub();
 let increment = 0;

-// Subscribe/listen for different types of events hub.on('message', handler);
+// Subscribe: listen for different types of events hub.on('message', handler);
 hub.on('message', () => console.log('Message event fired'));
 hub.on('increment', () => increment++);

-// Emit events to invoke all handlers subscribed to them, passing the data to them as an argument hub.emit('message', 'hello world'); // logs 'hello world' and 'Message event fired' hub.emit('message', { hello: 'world' }); // logs the object and 'Message event fired' hub.emit('increment'); // `increment` variable is now 1
+// Publish: emit events to invoke all handlers subscribed to them, passing the data to them as an argument hub.emit('message', 'hello world'); // logs 'hello world' and 'Message event fired' hub.emit('message', { hello: 'world' }); // logs the object and 'Message event fired' hub.emit('increment'); // `increment` variable is now 1

-// Unsubscribe/unlisten a handler from the 'message' event hub.off('message', handler);
+// Unsubscribe: stop a specific handler from listening to the 'message' event hub.off('message', handler);
 ```